guidofaecke/laminas-airbrake/README.md

 ];
 ```

-It is possible to use a factory for your Zend Airbrake filters.
+It is possible to use a factory for your Laminas Airbrake filters.
 To make use of this, simply add the filter to your service manager configuration.

 ### Disabling airbrake for development environments
 You might want to disable airbrake in the development environment.
 To do this, you can use the local zend configuration,